mxlisandro/unit-3-algorithms/README.md

 ### Big-O Notation
 ![inline](https://nsscreencast.s3.amazonaws.com/072-objective-c-collections/bigonotation.jpg)
 <br>
-Big-O notation is used to used to compare the efficiency of algorithms and data structures.
+Big-O notation is used to compare the efficiency of algorithms and data structures.
 It provides an upper bound on worst-case runtime and an approximation of how things scale.
 In general, we find these approximations by counting operations.